-The pension provisions (Title IX, Subtitle H) in the American Rescue Plan Act of 2021 have budgetary costs and raise revenue.
-Taken together, the overall cost is within the \$65 billion in reconciliation instructions.
-However, CBO's estimated cost of the special financial assistance program for financially troubled multiemployer plans on its own is \$86 billion.
-This is still far less than the estimated cost of doing nothing, which experts have indicated is the most expensive option of all.
+The Congressional Budget Office (CBO) has not yet provided an official cost estimate of EPPRA this Congress.
+However, last year, the CBO scored similar provisions in the House-passed Heroes Act at approximately \$52 billion over the 10-year budget window.
+This is less than one-third of the estimated cost of doing nothing, which experts have indicated is the most expensive option of all.
 If Congress fails to act and pensions are reduced to nearly zero, retirees could be forced to turn to government assistance to make ends meet while tax revenue declines.
 As the United States Chamber of Commerce has put it, many will "become reliant on social programs that have to be funded by taxpayers at a time when tax revenue will be declining."
 During an Education and Labor Committee hearing on the multiemployer pension crisis last Congress, an actuary estimated that if Congress does nothing to address the multiemployer pension crisis, the total costs to the taxpayers (in terms of lost tax revenue and increased social safety net spending) would be \$170 billion and \$240 billion over the 10-year budget window.